Conradowatz/onlinepoker-backend/api.md

   money: number,
   bet: number,
   allIn: boolean, //whether this player is all in
-  folded: boolean //whether this player has already folded }
+  folded: boolean, //whether this player has already folded
+  index: number //index in the player array
+}
 ```